 Depending on the cause, a few things may be done to lower the risks of developing recurrent blood clots.
-Measures may include avoiding the use of oral contraceptives if you have other inherited or acquired risk factors and avoiding situations that cause prolonged immobilization.
+Measures may include avoiding the use of oral contraceptives if you have other inherited or acquired risk factors and avoiding situations that cause prolonged sitting or confinement to bed.

-- Unfractionated (standard) heparin is monitored using the PTT test or occasionally heparin anti-Xa assay.
+- Unfractionated (standard) heparin is monitored using the PTT or occasionally heparin anti-Xa assay.

-- Low molecular weight heparin (LMWH) is monitored with the heparin anti-Xa test.
+- Low molecular weight heparin (LMWH) is monitored with the heparin anti-Xa test if monitoring is needed.

-- Warfarin therapy is monitored with the PT/international normalized ratio (INR) or occasionally factor X assay.
+- Warfarin therapy is monitored with the PT/international normalized ratio (INR) or occasionally factor X activity assay.

-After several months of warfarin, a doctor will evaluate the risk of clot recurrence.
-The doctor must weigh the risk of recurrent clotting against the very real risk of bleeding episodes with continued anticoagulation.
+After several months of warfarin, a healthcare practitioner will evaluate the risk of clot recurrence.
+The healthcare provider must weigh the risk of recurrent clotting against the very real risk of bleeding episodes with continued anticoagulation.
 If someone is at a high risk of recurrent clotting, anticoagulant therapy may be continued indefinitely.
-If a person is at a lower risk, the anticoagulant will most likely be discontinued, but the person will need to be vigilant, going back to the doctor promptly if thrombotic symptoms return.
+If a person is at a lower risk, the anticoagulant will most likely be discontinued, but the person will need to be vigilant, going back to the healthcare provider promptly if thrombotic symptoms return.

 Following surgery, most people, including those with no known clotting disorders, will receive a course of preventative anticoagulation therapy.
 This is especially true after procedures such as knee replacement surgery that may increase a person's risk of clotting, either because of the nature of the surgery itself or because of immobilization and an extended recovery after the surgery.